ryan4yin/nixos-licheepi4a/README.md

 - [ ] build u-boot with nix
 - [ ] support flashing rootfs into emmc
 - [ ] debug with qemu
+- [ ] verify all the hardware features available by th1520
+    - wifi/bluetooth
+    - audio
+    - gpio
+    - gpu
+    - npu
+    - ...

 ## Build boot & rootfs image